 GUIDANCE FOR SUBMITTING DOCUMENTATION

 The following criteria are provided for evaluators, medical professionals, students and family members to guide the process of preparing documentation.
-If you have any questions, please contact Leslie Hempling, Coordinator of Learning Resources and Student Disability Services.
+If you have any questions, please contact Monica Vance, Director or Jenna Rose, Assistant Director of Student Disability Services.

 500 College Avenue